Get Your Own Agent

 - Cost: Free tier available with generous usage limits

-Copilot (by GitHub)
+Option 4: Copilot (by GitHub)

 Powered by multiple models via your GitHub Copilot subscription.